 Mordecai was a pure Jew.
 His great grandfather was one of the original Jews who were deported to Babylon four generations before.
 After Babylon fell to the Persians these Jews moved to various parts of the kingdom.
 Going farther back, Mordecai was descended from the family of Kish, a family name that can be traced all the way back to Saul’s father.
 It is unknown if Mordecai had a family of his own, but he did adopt Esther, his cousin, as his own daughter when her parents died and left her an orphan.
 This show both his keen sense of responsibility and his compassion.

-When and where he lived: Esther occurred between the first return of the Jews under Zerubabbel and the second return under Ezra.
+When and where they lived: The events in the book of Esther occurred between the first return of the Jews under Zerubabbel and the second return under Ezra.
 Ahasuerus ruled the Persian Empire from 486 to 465 BC and the book of Esther covers the ten year period from 483 to 473 BC.
 Ahasuerus was ambitious and planned a full scale campaign against Greece.
-It is likely the royal feasts to promote confidence in the government for this campaign that is recorded in chapter one.
+It is likely the royal feasts were intended to promote confidence in the government for this campaign that is recorded in chapter one.
 Susa is the capital city referred to here and was one of four royal Persian cities, the others being Babylon, Ecbatana, and Persepolis.

-Pride – 3:1-6, 5:9-14, 6:1-9 – The fact that M wouldn’t kneel to H, infuriated him.
+1. Pride – (Esther 3:1-6, 5:9-14, 6:1-9) – The fact that Mordecai wouldn’t kneel to Haman, infuriated him.
 Why was he so angry?
 He had a massive ego.
 He enjoyed all the people paying homage to him.
 One person refusing to annoyed him immensely, maybe because it reminded him that he couldn’t actually control everyone like he wanted.
-This is very similar to Neb’s response when Daniel’s three friends wouldn’t bow to the huge idol.
+This is very similar to Nebuchadnezzar’s response when Daniel’s three friends wouldn’t bow to the huge idol.
 He was filled with rage.
 This is what happens when someone disobeys an egomaniac.

-Gathering foolish counselors around himself, 5:10,12.
-When Haman felt distressed, because his enormous pride was hurt, he went to his friends.
-These so called “friends” clearly didn’t have the guts to give Haman truthful advice which would actually help them.
+3. Gathering foolish counselors around himself – (Esther 5:10,12) When Haman felt distressed, because his enormous pride was hurt, he went to his friends.
+These so called “friends” clearly didn’t have the guts to give Haman truthful advice which would actually help.
 Haman was rich.
 They would say whatever they thought he would like to hear to assuage his hurt feelings and stoke his ego.
 A true friend would have cautioned Haman and told him he was playing with fire, however the people gathered around him would have been too scared of Haman’s hot temper to tell him this.
-No matter how high you are or how smart you are, it is wise to surround yourselves not with “yes men”, but with people who will give you the cold, hard truth even if it hurts.
+No matter how high you are or how smart you are, it is wise to surround yourselves not with “yes men”, but with people who will give you the hard truth even if it hurts.

-He was observant, active, and loyal.
-2:21-23.
-He couldn’t be accused of being unsubmissive or anti-government, at least not correctly.
+2. He was observant, active, and loyal.
+(Esther 2:21-23.)
+He couldn’t be accused of being anti-government, at least not truthfully.
 Haman accused him of this later, but Mordecai’s actions in this case clearly showed he was a good government official and loyal.
 His faith wasn’t incompatible with serving in the court.

-Important acts and events: Establishing the holiday of Purim, which is one of two extra-Mosaic holidays still celebrated by Jews today.
-Chapter 9.
+Important acts and events: Mordecai established the holiday of Purim, which is one of two extra-Mosaic holidays still celebrated by Jews today.